Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Noom is the top alternative for MacroFactor for those who want to lose weight because Noom is the only app that combines behavioral psychology and nutrition tracking to help users achieve their goals.

-The daily psychology lessons that Noom offers are a game-changer for sustainable weight loss; however, their food logging capabilities are not as well-executed as MacroFactor because it does not allow you to track macros, which is a major component of nutrition.
+The daily psychology lessons that Noom offers are a game-changer for sustainable weight loss; however, their food logging capabilities are not as well-executed as MacroFactor because it does not allow you to track macros, a major component of nutrition.

 Cronometer